Welcome to today's edition of the Rush 24-7 podcast.

 In one striking finding, respondents overwhelmingly supported email and telephone monitoring directed at Americans the government is suspicious of.

-To who is it just as striking to editors at Time and Newsweek when they learn that boys and girls, men and women are actually different.
+Is it just as striking to editors at Time and Newsweek when they learn that boys and girls, men and women are actually different?

-They overwhelmingly oppose the same kind of surveillance if it was aimed at ordinary Americans.
+They overwhelmingly opposed the same kind of surveillance if it was aimed at ordinary Americans.

 Striking?